cjerzak/cjerzak/README.md

 -->

 ## Bio + CV
 *Past:* Master's in Statistics, Ph.D. in Government from Harvard University.
-AI & Global Development Lab alumn.

 *Current:* Assistant Professor at the University of Texas at Austin.

-*Methodological research:* Earth observation data for causal inference, AI and development, adversarial dynamics, organizational record linkage.
+*Methodological research:* Earth observation data for causal inference, AI and global development, adversarial dynamics, organizational record linkage.

 *Substantive research:* Questions in political economy, social movements, descriptive representation.